 The paper loading mechanism loads paper at the ASF unit and feeds paper to the PF rollers.
-The ASF unit, the same as in the Stylus COLOR 440/640/740, uses a 4-phase 48-pole PM type stepping motor for the ASF/Pump motor.
-Drive sent from this motor is switched between the ASF unit side and pump unit by the disengage mechanism.
-See Figure 2-6 for the ASF/Pump motor specifications.
+The ASF unit, the same as in the Stylus COLOR 440/640/740, uses a DC PF motor.
+Drive sent from this motor is switched between the ASF unit side and Pump/PF roller side by the disengage mechanism.